 Grandparents, stepparents, and other caretakers often form deep and loving attachments with the children in their lives.
 Yet when death, divorce, or estrangement tears families apart, these caretakers may find themselves without any legal right to maintain contact with the children they love.

-All 50 states currently have some type of "grandparent visitation" statute through which grandparents, and sometimes others (foster parents and stepparents, for example), can ask a court to grant them the legal right to maintain their relationships with loved children.
+All 50 states and D.C. currently have some type of "grandparent visitation" statute through which grandparents—and sometimes others (foster parents and stepparents, for example)—can ask a court to grant them the legal right to maintain their relationships with beloved children.
 But state laws vary greatly when it comes to the crucial details, such as who can visit and under what circumstances.

-Approximately 20 states have "restrictive" visitation statutes, meaning that generally only grandparents can get a court order for visitation -- and only if the child's parents are divorcing or if one or both parents have died.
-However, most states have more permissive visitation laws that allow courts to consider a visitation request even without the death of a parent or the dissolution of the family, so long as visitation would serve the best interests of the child.
-And, in a restrictive state, even divorced parents who agree about preventing grandparent visitation have the right to keep the grandparents away.
+Approximately 20 states have "restrictive" visitation statutes, meaning that generally, only grandparents can get a court order for visitation—and only if the child's parents are divorcing or if one or both parents have died.
+In a restrictive state, even divorced parents who agree about preventing grandparent visitation have the right to keep the grandparents away.

-Both restrictive and permissive visitation statutes have been challenged in court by parents who argue that the laws are an infringement on parents' rights to raise their children as they see fit.
-Courts have made contradictory rulings.
+Parents have challenged restrictive and permissive visitation statutes arguing that the laws infringe on parents' rights to raise their children as they see fit.

-In 2000, the U.S. Supreme Court tackled this critical problem of grandparent visitation rights.
-In the case of Troxel v.
-Granville, 530 U.S. 57 (2000), the Court reviewed a state court case from Washington State that struck down a permissive grandparent visitation statute.
-The Supreme Court agreed that parents have a fundamental right to make decisions about raising their children, but it did not agree that the permissive visitation statute was unconstitutional nor that allowing a nonparent to petition for visitation rights would amount to an assault on the integrity of the family unit.
+The court agreed that parents have a fundamental right to make decisions about raising their children.
+But it did not agree that the permissive visitation statute was unconstitutional or that allowing a nonparent to petition for visitation rights would amount to an assault on the family unit's integrity.
+In other words, grandparents can ask the court for visitation or custody, but a parent's rights will almost always take precedence.

-Many states have permissive visitation laws similar to Washington's.
-These states don't see grandparent or caretaker visitation as a severe restriction on the right of parents to control the upbringing of their children.
-Instead, they classify visitation as only a slight burden on that right.
-Therefore, the states need only justify the burden with a "rational" reason.
-Preserving the right of children to maintain strong bonds with their grandparents generally qualifies as such a reason and, since Troxel, most challenges to state laws regarding grandparent visitation have failed, with the statutes being found constitutional.
+Many states have visitation laws similar to Washington's.
+These states don't see grandparent or caretaker visitation as a severe restriction on a parent's rights to control their children's upbringing.
+Instead, the courts classify visitation as only a slight burden on that right.

-The Supreme Court's decision in Troxel is not the final word on grandparents' visitation rights.
-Since Troxel, parents have continued to challenge how permissive visitation statutes are applied in specific fact situations and will continue to do so.
-Many states have amended their grandparent visitation laws to be consistent with Troxel's ruling that the starting presumption should be in the parents' favor, and judges in these states will certainly be more careful to take parents' wishes into account when resolving disputes.
+Many states have amended their grandparent visitation laws to be consistent with Troxel's ruling that the starting presumption should be in the parents' favor, and judges in these states will undoubtedly be more careful to take parents' wishes into account when resolving disputes.

-Grandparents, caretakers, or parents involved in a struggle about visitation can find out more information on their state's current law by researching their state statutes from Nolo's website (search for "grandparent visitation").
+Grandparents, caretakers, or parents involved in a struggle about visitation can find out more information on their state's current law by researching their state statutes or contacting a family law attorney.